BatchClayderman/GRS/README.md

 This is the official implementation of the GRS cryptography scheme (``From Σ-protocol based Signatures to Ring Signatures: General Construction and Applications``) based on the JPBC library.

-As the computation of variable sizes is not required, this repository is compatible with new and old versions of the Java application programming interfaces.
+There are three versions provided here to be compatible from older to newer versions of the Java application programming interfaces.
+Please select a suitable one or modify the ``getObjectSize`` function to use.

 This repository is a part of the [cryptography schemes](https://github.com/BatchClayderman/Cryptography-Schemes).